puppeteer/puppeteer/docs/api/puppeteer.page.md

 In the case of multiple pages in a single browser, each page can have its own viewport size.

+**Remarks:**

+NOTE: in certain cases, setting viewport will reload the page in order to set the isMobile or hasTouch properties.

 </td></tr>
 <tr><td>